-Welcome back to our study about the trends we noticed for OTAs.
+Welcome back to our study about the trends we noticed for online travel agencies (OTAs).
 In Part 1 we talked about how OTAs continue to make a lot of money, while airlines are re-evaluating their relationships with OTAs.

 3. OTAs May Eventually Lose Customers.